pepa65/lmdescrypt/README.md

 * password for user, and some irrelevant info
 * about the keyboard
 * about the timezone

+**Installing into a pre-existing environment

+If there is already a boot-partition and/or a LVM partition that you want to use, that is entirely supported.
+Make sure that in editing the script, you make sure you have nothing listed as filesystem-type (then it doesn't get formatted).
+The root partition always gets formatted!!
+In LVM, if you're using pre-existing names for the Volume Group and/or the Logical Volumes (partitions), They won't get created.

 ## And that's it!